Setting up a Business

 1. Reservation of your Corporate Name

-ame or similar to the name of any other companies.
+The name to be reserved must not be the same or similar to the name of any other companies.
 There are names that are not allowed and the name reservation guidelines of the Commercial Registration Department in the Ministry of Commerce need to be observed.
 The approved corporate name is valid for 30 days.
 No extension is allowed.

 2. File a Memorandum of Association